 The small size of the ASCSA Publications Office makes every book or article we publish the product of a close partnership between the author and their editor.
 To make the relationship as satisfying as possible, we have provided a number of resources in this section that make clear the stages your manuscript will go through.
 Well-prepared submissions require less time and effort on everyone’s part and will thus expedite the publication process.
 Click here for more information on book-length submissions and the book production process.

-Tracey Cullen, editor of Hesperia, presented the paper “Publishing in Classical Archaeology: Tips for the Timid,” as part of the workshop “The Publishing Process for Beginners: Start to Finish,” at the 2011 AIA Annual Meeting.
+Tracey Cullen, Editor Emerita of Hesperia, presented the paper “Publishing in Classical Archaeology: Tips for the Timid,” as part of the workshop “The Publishing Process for Beginners: Start to Finish,” at the 2011 AIA Annual Meeting.
 This paper recommends a few things to think about before submitting an article, and then offers some tips to help new authors understand the publication process through the lens of Hesperia.
 Click here to download the PDF.

 A manuscript will not be scheduled for production by ASCSA Publications until all copyright permissions have been received from the author and approved by the ASCSA’s Publications Office.
 Authors are responsible for obtaining permission to reproduce copyrighted material.
 The cost of obtaining permissions is the responsibility of the author.